sarcDV/sarcDV.github.io/projects/MoCo/presentation.md

     padding: 10px;
   }

+# # Convert slide deck into HTML
+# npx @marp-team/marp-cli@latest slide-deck.md
+# npx @marp-team/marp-cli@latest slide-deck.md -o output.html

+# # Convert slide deck into PDF
+# npx @marp-team/marp-cli@latest slide-deck.md --pdf
+# npx @marp-team/marp-cli@latest slide-deck.md -o output.pdf

+# # Convert slide deck into PowerPoint document (PPTX)
+# npx @marp-team/marp-cli@latest slide-deck.md --pptx
+# npx @marp-team/marp-cli@latest slide-deck.md -o output.pptx

+# # Watch mode
+# npx @marp-team/marp-cli@latest -w slide-deck.md

+# # Server mode (Pass directory to serve)
+# npx @marp-team/marp-cli@latest -s ./slides

+# - These seem to be too many slides (and also way too much content).
+You certainly have to reduce the amount and also the complexity.
+# - Consider your audience (commission).
+There are persons with little to no knowledge on MRI, motion correction or AI.
+# - You should introduce your topic and goals before you introduce the methods (or MRI - why do you need spins?
+The more important point may be the acquisition in k-space and consequences).
+Perhaps motivate with nice and corrupted images.
+# - many slides contain too much text ...
+# - Leave out details that are not needed to follow and understand the big picture.
+# - Your result slides (many from the papers) are too busy.
+You will not be able to present all the details.
+Better pick out example results.
+You don't need to show all your experiments and results.
+Simplify your slides.
+# - You present the three parts as if they have no connection and are independent.
+It would be much better to connect them and build a story to include all three aspects (which seems obvious to me).
+# ------
+# Nice slides but I fully agree with Oliver's comments.
+# It would be good to have a story to tell and don't be shy
+# to present/highlight your impact/novelty.
+# I would condense it to two part and sell the story as working
+# on both ends of the motion correction spectrum, i.e. small
+# involuntary in ultra-high resolution imaging,
+# and gross motion in "clinical/conventional" imaging.
+# Maybe start the topic with "motion as the arch enemy of MRI".
+# Then you can say motion comes in "many forms" ...
+# and equally many possibilities to address this challenge.
+# Then I would introduce the vision/mission of your PhD.
+# It should be on motion correction, but given you used
+# something which was available i.e. MPT system and ResNets/known
+# network architectures, you aim was to really test them
+# with an agnostic mindset as well as thoroughly perform
+# quantitative metrics instead of the typical boutique style
+# MoCo studies.
+# You could sell the at first seemingly disconnected PMC 7T
+# and RMC clinical projects by saying, as mentioned again,
+# trying to work on the ends of the MoCo MRI spectrum with
+# acquiring (and correcting) motion prospectively as well as
+# using available data. and retrospective correction.
+# # Per project part (if possible combined both RMC projects or
+# point at the last one only shortly) a short set-up, motivation,
+# cohort, voxel-size vs motion amplitude should be given.
+# Then maybe 1 or 2 result images, i.e. MoCo working/failing,
+# and then approx. 2 slides on quantitative assessment/results.
+# For the quantitative stuff, use only one objective per slide,
+# e.g. only AES <OR> gradient entropy for PMC, and take your
+# time walking the audience through the results
+# (i.e. starting by the x/y labels, general trends,
+# interpretation, ...).
+Again, don't be shy to highlight
+# your contribution to the field.
+Further,
+# results which are challenging to explain can be left out
+# for the PhD presentation.
+# If referees have question about challenges they will let you know.
+# BTW: I remember you gave a great talk on your PMC @  7T
+# during the final ITN meeting in Magdburg (2016?).
+# The story was with the Ferrari and a race track or so.
+# You have to decide if it is fitting for your defense,
+# but I stuck with me and, as Oliver said, the commission
+# are not experts on the topics.

 ---
 ![bg left:17% height:750px](images/3DMPRAGE-sag-ax-corv.png)
 ## Prospective and Deep Learning Based Retrospective Motion Correction for Magnetic Resonance Imaging